WFNQ: History

-The 106.3 allocation in Nashua was originally assigned to WOTW-FM, which went on the air in March 1948, lost its license in 1977, and continued operating under an interim operator from 1978 to June 30, 1985.
+The 106.3 allocation in Nashua, New Hampshire, was originally assigned to WOTW-FM, which went on the air in March 1948, lost its license in 1977, and continued operating under an interim operator from 1978 to June 30, 1985.
 After the revocation of the licenses for WOTW-FM and WOTW (900 AM) and a nine-year licensing process, Gateway Broadcasting Associates was granted authority to build a new FM station in 1986; the AM frequency was separately awarded to Merrimack Valley Broadcasting, who would put WMVU on the air in 1992.
 Gateway, controlled by Mario DiCarlo, selected the call sign WHOB in reference to the station's honey bee logo, which was intended to symbolize that it would be "an industrious station".
 Following several delays, WHOB signed on at 6 a.m. on October 19, 1987.
 In its early years, WHOB primarily focused on the Nashua area, though its signal, originating from a tower in Hudson, reached from Concord to Route 128 in Burlington, Massachusetts.

 Pre-2021 versions of the "Frank FM" logo; each version reflects the different formats used under this brand.

 At one time a contemporary hit radio station, the station began mixing in modern rock in 1996, and had shifted to hot adult contemporary by 1999, when DiCarlo retired and sold WHOB to Tele-Media.
 Tele-Media sold WHOB, along with WNNH in Henniker and WLKZ in Wolfeboro, to Nassau Broadcasting Partners in 2004.
 Nassau dropped the hot AC format in favor of the "Frank FM" classic hits format (the second Nassau station, after WFNK in Lewiston, Maine, to do so) and the WFNQ callsign on March 17, 2005.

 The station, along with 16 other Nassau stations in northern New England, was purchased at bankruptcy auction by WBIN Media Company, a company controlled by Bill Binnie, on May 22, 2012.
 Binnie already owned WBIN-TV in Derry and WYCN-LP in Nashua.
 The deal was completed on November 30, 2012.

 On June 1, 2015, WFNQ shifted its format to classic rock.
 It switched back to classic hits in 2018.